mlesmez/Hangman/README.md

 # Hangman
-Pretty self explanatory
+Pretty self explanatory.
-First project I've put a lot of time into just for fun
+First project I've put a lot of time into just for fun.